top of page

 Conference Highlights

-Research ethicists, clinicians, policymakers, community practitioners, and technology developers in shared conversation
+• Cross-Sectoral Dialogue Researchers, clinicians, policymakers, community practitioners, and technology actors in shared conversation — across sectors, regions, and knowledge traditions.

 Who Should Attend

-This conference is for anyone engaged in applied bioethics across:
+This conference is for anyone engaged in applied bioethics — where ethics meets real decisions, governance, and practice.
+We especially welcome contributions from:

 • Research governance and ethics committees